 The Adapt a Roll 620 is made for the 620 Roll film, which is unfortunately not available any more.
 The Adapt-a-roll 620 was designed to take pictures without loosing time changing film-sheet-holders, as advancing the film by turning the knob is far more easy than pulling out the film holder turning it and pushing it back again, not forgetting to push back or pull out the dark slide.
 On the other hand it must be said, that to advance the film in the 'Adapt-a-roll 620' takes also time and it does not stop automatically after advancing one frame.
 Apart from that, it's not easy to load the "Adapt-a-roll 620".

 The Cut Film Magazine is more or less just a collectors item rather than a usable film magazine.
 However you can use this device without any problem with the 4x5 sheet film.
 As these are very old leather backs, you better check them for pinholes by putting a electronic flash into the leather bag.
 Fire the flash in a dark room.

-The double dark box consist out of two parts.
-One of them is the dark-box made
+double dark box consist out of two parts.
+One of them is the dark-box made out

-out of metal and the other is a leather bag .
-The film-holders can be
+of metal and the other is a leather bag .
+The film-holders can be moved from

 The dark box contains 6 film-holders called septums.
 After the exposure, pull out the sliding-lid on the side.
 The sliding-lid will take the septum or holder with the exposed sheet film out of its first position opposite the lens into the leather bag.
 Now, by the feel, you can push back the septum into the dark-box, but now at the back.
 Now the next septum automatically has been moved in first position and is ready to be exposed.
 As the holders are numbered on the back, you can check the exposed number by lifting up the little hinged door from the “dark film holder” .